ricardocannizzaro/ricardocannizzaro.github.io/_pages/projects.md

 <details>
   <summary style="font-weight: bold; cursor: pointer;">Decentralised MCTS for Robot Intelligence, Surveillance, and Reconnaissance Missions</summary>
   <div id="d-mcts" markdown="1">
   Simultaneous exploration and exploitation based on mutual information and present a general solution for scout–task coordination using decentralised Monte Carlo tree search (D-MCTS).
-We evaluate the performance of our algorithms in a multi-drone surveillance scenario.
+We evaluated the performance of our algorithms in a multi-drone surveillance scenario.

   Collaborated with UTS academic partners to increase task performance in heterogeneous multi-robot systems using dec-MCTS.
 Advised on UAS software and hardware design and field deployments; ran field trials (incl. role of safety pilot); and co-authored scientific papers.

-  Published a conference and workshop paper at ICRA 2021 on heterogeneous multi-robot teams for multi-drone surveillance applications.
+  Published an ICRA 2021 [conference paper](https://ieeexplore.ieee.org/document/9560822) and [workshop paper](https://arxiv.org/abs/2106.09219) on heterogeneous multi-robot teams for multi-drone surveillance applications.
 Won the [Best Paper Award](https://clearpathrobotics.com/blog/2021/06/clearpath-sponsors-swarm-robotics-workshop-showcases-new-robot-at-icra-2021) at the ICRA 2021 [Robot Swarms in the Real World Workshop](https://sites.google.com/view/realworldswarms).
   </div>
 </details>